mirca/astropy/docs/units/equivalencies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Spectral equivalencies allow you to convert between wavelength, frequency, energy, and wave number but not to velocity, which is frequently the quantity of interest.
+Spectral equivalencies allow you to convert between wavelength, frequency, energy, and wave number, but not to velocity, which is frequently the quantity of interest.

 It is fairly straightforward to define the equivalency, but note that there are